GhumanNavneet/DP-200-Implementing-an-Azure-Data-Solution/instructions/dp-200-04_instructions.md

 **Estimated Time**: 60 minutes

-**Pre-requisites**: It is assumed that the case study for this lab has already been read.

 **Lab files**: The files for this lab are located in the _Allfiles\Labfiles\Starter\DP-200.4_ folder.

 ## Lab overview